Toba Aquarium 鳥羽水族館

 The aquarium is divided into several habitats, including coral reefs, the polar regions, the jungle, and more.

 Fun for all the family

 If you have kids in tow, the aquarium's performances offer a fun diversion after taking in the culture at nearby Ise-jingu Shrine.
 The walruses have become local celebrities in their own right for the tricks they perform in their show.
-The penguin march, meanwhile, is sure to provide some cute, amusing moments.
+The penguin walk, meanwhile, is sure to provide some cute, amusing moments.

 * The information on this page may be subject to change due to COVID-19.